Recruitment process flowchart

 4. Review applicants

-Based on research from Glassdoor, each corporate job offer attracts an average of 250 resumes—and some of these potential employees that start flooding in will be more qualified than others.
+Based on research from LinkedIn, each corporate job offer attracts an average of 250 resumes—and some of these potential employees that start flooding in will be more qualified than others.
 Before you put valuable time into interviews, narrow down your list of candidates with these steps:

 - Look at the time spent in previous roles.
 Does the candidate’s history demonstrate progression and drive or a tendency to bounce from job to job?

 - Conduct phone screenings.
 Before you bring someone into the office, a quick phone screening could determine whether you can accommodate the candidate’s availability and desired salary.
 You can also ask questions related to the resume if an otherwise qualified candidate didn’t mention an essential skill.

 Follow these steps to screen your candidates effectively.Learn how

 Remember, however, that the recruitment process isn’t a perfect formula.
 Someone who only has related skills and hasn’t held a similar position before could still surprise you.
 Allow some leeway for a wild card—that’s where the interview process comes in.

 Interviews are largely considered the most crucial step of the recruitment process.
 Since you have established the qualities you would like in a candidate and have already vetted the incoming applications, you're set for success.
 These tips will help determine whether an individual is the best choice for the job.

 - Make the environment comfortable: A job interview may be a nerve-wracking experience, but you can ease the tension by reserving a quiet room ahead of time (even if it’s a virtual interview) and explaining the interview process upfront.